kyma-incubator/examples/personservice/README.md

 ###  Pair Person Service with Kyma Application Connector
 To pair the Person Service with Kyma we will present two approaches.
 In the [automatic flow](#Automatic-Pairing-with-Kyma)  you pass the URL generated in Kyma to the Person Service and the certificate requests and actual registration is handled by the service itself.
-This is the easiest way to get along with this example if you are not interested in the details of Application Connectivity in Kyma.
+This is the easy way and lets you move on fast.
 The [manual flow](#Manual-Pairing-with-Kyma) gives you full control of the steps and guides you through the requests to generate a certificate and register at Kyma.
 This includes more work but provides a deeper insight into the mechanics of Application Connectivity.

 First, you need to update the application to enable the Application Connector profile.
 This will show you the REST endpoints for the automatic and manual flow.

 We first create a configmap with the registrationfile that the Person Service posts against Kyma to register its API and events.
-The contents of this file will be posted against the `/v1/metadata/services` endpoint.
 If you are running on a "real" cluster, you **must** update the `targetUrl` field in the `api` block to point to your Person Service:

 ```
 "api": {